How to reshare or replace an already published prototype

 With a “Reshare”, you can replace the previous version with the one you’re currently working on, with the latest batch of new changes in place.

-If the reviewers access the prototype again, they will see this new version instead of the old one.
+If the reviewers access the prototype again, they will see the new version instead of the old one.
 The link remains the same but the prototype has changed.

-You can notify the reviewers about this new version by selecting ‘Yes’ in the dialog pop up.
+You can notify the reviewers about the new version by selecting ‘Yes’ in the dialog pop up.